the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 ## Now

-- [ ] go through labs 1-3 as an attendee and make sure it all works
+- [ ] go through labs 1-3 as an attendee in jupyterlab and make sure it all works

-- [ ] make a little slide for my approach to sliding window cnn (there's one in the vision applications lecture)
+- [ ] push clean commit history

 ## Next